yarisvt/tyk-docs/tyk-docs/content/tyk-rest-api/batch-requests.md

 * `expire_analytics_after`: If you are running a busy API, you may want to ensure that your MongoDB database does not overflow with old data.
 Set the `expire_analytics_after` value to the number of seconds you would like the data to last for.
 Setting this flag to anything above `0` will set an `expireAt` field for each record that is written to the database.

 > **Important:** Tyk will not create the expiry index for you.
-In order to implement data expiry for your analytics data, ensure that the index is created This is very easily achieved using the MongoDB command line interface [as described here][7].
+In order to implement data expiry for your analytics data, ensure that the index is created This is very easily achieved using the [MongoDB command line interface](https://docs.mongodb.com/getting-started/shell/client/).

 * `dont_set_quota_on_create`: This setting defaults to `false`, but if it is set to `true`, when the API is used to edit, create or add keys, the quota cache in Redis will not be re-set.
 By default, all updates or creates to Keys that have Quotas set will re-set the quota (This has been the default behaviour since 1.0).